 Consumer behavior in marketing

 I’m always banging on about data.
 Collecting it.
 Analyzing it.
 Visualizing it.
-While you’ll find consumer insights, there are other factors to consider when identifying consumer behavior in marketing.
+While you’ll find consumer insights, there are other factors to consider when defining consumer behavior in marketing.
 Culture, society, income, age, attitude... also influence buyer habits.
-For a clear picture, you need consumer behavior analysis…
+For the full picture, you need consumer behavior analysis…

 Talkwalker Analytics - demographics of Coca-Cola consumers.